pfrazee/lugg/README.md

  - Backs up $HOME
  - Sets $HOME to the new tmp directory

 Disclaimer: I'm not a pro at bash.
-This could be a horrible idea.
+This could be a horrible idea and I wouldn't know why.
+If you are a pro, and you recognize that this is in fact a horrible idea, let me know so I can stop hurting the innocent.

 Seems to work, though.

 ## Usage